spraveensri/Friday/README.md

 # Friday
 Today is Friday!
-I create this file Friday
+I create this file.
+I made some changes in this file.